reshmabidikar/slate/source/includes/_catalog.md

 ### Retrieve the catalog as JSON

-This endpoint retrieves the current Catalog for a Tenant in JSON format.
+This endpoint retrieves the Catalog for a requested date in JSON format.

 **HTTP Request**